thegetty/cultural-heritage-mass-atrocities/content/part-4/26-von-schorlemer.md

 [^9]: UN Office on Drugs and Crime, *Module 1: Introduction to International Terrorism*, Education for Justice University Module Series on Counter-Terrorism, August 2018, https://www.unodc.org/documents/e4j/18-04932_CT_Mod_01_ebook_FINALpdf.pdf.
 See also Sabine von Schorlemer, “Cultural Heritage Protection as a Security Issue in the 21st Century: Recent Developments,” *Indonesian Journal of International Law* 16, no. 1 (2018): 30–33.

-[^10]: James Cuno and Thomas G. Weiss, “Introduction,” in *Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict*, Occasional Papers in Culturla Heritage Policy, no. 4 (Los Angeles: Getty Publications, 2020), 6.
+[^10]: James Cuno and Thomas G. Weiss, “Introduction,” in *Cultural Heritage under Siege: Laying the Foundation for a Legal and Political Framework to Protect Cultural Heritage at Risk in Zones of Armed Conflict*, Occasional Papers in Cultural Heritage Policy, no. 4 (Los Angeles: Getty Publications, 2020), 6.

 [^11]: UNESCO, “Director-General Denounces Cultural Cleansing during Visit to Iraq,” 4 November 2014, https://en.unesco.org/news/director-general-denounces-cultural-cleansing-during-visit-iraq.

 [^12]: UNESCO, Reinforcement of UNESCO’s Action for the Protection of Culture and the Promotion of Cultural Pluralism in the Event of Armed Conflict, doc. no. 38/C/49, 2 November 2015, para.
-6, n.2.
+6, n.
+2.

 [^13]: Cuno and Weiss, “Introduction,” in *Cultural Heritage under Siege*, 7.